 SNMPv3 provides security models and security levels:

-is an authentication strategy that is set up for a user and the group in which the user resides.
+A security model is an authentication strategy that is set up for a user and the group in which the user resides.

-is the permitted level of security within a security model.
+A security level is the permitted level of security within a security model.

 A combination of a security model and a security level determines the security mechanism employed when handling an SNMP packet.